liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/00-intro.markdown

 $$$

-This Learning Path instructs the reader in workflow-enabling the Guestbook App's `Guestbook` and `Entry` entities to ensure that only approved content is published after review.
+This section instructs the reader in workflow-enabling the Guestbook App's `Guestbook` and `Entry` entities to ensure that only approved content is published after review.

 ![Figure 1: Enable workflow in your assets, just like @product@'s own assets.](../../../images/workflow-config.png)